oracle-quickstart/oci-kubernetes-monitoring/README.md

 Refer [this doc](https://docs.oracle.com/en-us/iaas/logging-analytics/doc/kubernetes-solution.html) for complete instructions on using this approach.

-:hourglass_flowing_sand: Connect cluster support for EKS and clusters other than OKE (paritally automated flow) would be available soon.
+:hourglass_flowing_sand: Connect cluster support for EKS and clusters other than OKE (partially automated flow) would be available soon.
 Meanwhile, if you would like to experience the Solution for EKS, use [helm](#helm) or other deployment methods.

 #### Helm